langrenn-sprint/video-service/README.md

 # video-service
-A service to capture relevant video clips from an online camera
+A service to capture relevant video clips from an online camera.
+The service can run as workers in 3 modes Mode CAPTURE: Pure capture of a stream, save as video clips in configurable resolution and duration.
+Mode ENHANCE: Post processing of output from mode CAPTURE.
+Only video clips with moving persons will be kept.
+Video clips will also be adapted so that clipping is done at appropriate time.
+Mode DETECT: Line crossing detection.
+The service can run as stand alone worker or take input from worker CAPTURE or ENHANCE.
+Configuration from database (default values in global_settings.json) will always be shared between the workers wile each workers mode will be defined through environment (env) configuration.

-Start service:
+### Start service
+source .venv/bin/activate
 .venv/bin/python3 -m video_service.app
-But first, start dependencies (services & db): docker-compose up event-service user-service photo-service mongodb
+Dependencies (services & db):
+docker-compose up event-service user-service photo-service mongodb

-## Requirement for development
+### Requirement for development

 Install [uv](https://docs.astral.sh/uv/), e.g.: